-During the study period, 321 patients were discussed at the MTB with the physician's treatment plan and opinion on change likeliness documented prior to the meeting.
-The patients were primarily male (82.2%) with a median patient age of 67 (range 20-92) years old.
+During the study period, 321 patients were discussed at the MTB, with the physician's treatment plan and opinion on change likeliness documented prior to the meeting.
+The patients were primarily male (82.2%) with a median patient age of 67 years old (range 20-92).
 The most common diagnoses were prostate (38.9%), bladder (31.8%), kidney (19.6%), upper tract urothelial carcinoma (3.7%), and testicular (2.5%) cancers.
 As shown in Table 1, 57 patients (17.8%) experienced a change in treatment decision following MTB discussion.
 Among all patients, physicians predicted that treatment would be "very likely" to change in 0.0% of all cases, "likely" to change in 9.0%, "unlikely" to change in 45.2%, and "very unlikely" to change in 45.8%.
-Of the 57 patients who experienced a change in treatment plan, 6 (10.5%) were predicted by the physician to be "likely" to change.
+Of the 57 patients who experienced a change in treatment plan, six (10.5%) were predicted by the physician to be "likely" to change.
 Of the 264 patients who did not have a change in plan, 23 (8.7%) were determined to be "likely" to have a change.

 Table 2 reveals that patient age, gender, cancer type, provider clinical experience or training, and provider prediction of the likelihood of change were not associated with a change in management following MTB discussion on univariate or multivariate logistic regression analysis.
-A pre-MTB physician treatment plan of "discuss options" (OR 2.46, 95% CI 1.09-9.54) was associated with a change in management plan following MTB meeting on multivariate logistic regression.
+A pre-MTB physician treatment plan of "discuss options" (odds ratio [OR] 2.46; 95% confidence interval [CI] 1.09-9.54) was associated with a change in management plan following MTB meeting on multivariate logistic regression.

 The types of management changes are characterized in Table 3.
 Of the management changes observed, the majority were from a single modality treatment to a different treatment in 23 patients (40.4%), with a change from "discuss options" or "surveillance" to "medical therapy" being the most commonly observed changes.
-For ten patients (17.5%), presenting physicians felt their disease warranted treatment but MTB consensus favored surveillance.
-A more intensive management approach was favored by the MTB consensus in 17 patients, with physicians favoring surveillance in 15 (26.3%) patients planned who would ultimately be recommended treatment and 2 (3.5%) patients recommended multimodal therapy after being thought to warrant only single modality therapy prior to MTB discussion.
-Only two patients in the study (0.6%) had a pre-MTB management plan that included clinical trial enrollment, but neither patient was ultimately recommended clinic trial following MTB consensus.
-Seven prostate cancer patients thought to warrant typical therapies were recommended to enroll in clinical trials following discussion at the MTB.
+For 10 patients (17.5%), presenting physicians felt their disease warranted treatment, but MTB consensus favoured surveillance.
+A more intensive management approach was favoured by the MTB consensus in 17 patients, with physicians favoring surveillance in 15 (26.3%) patients planned who would ultimately be recommended treatment and two (3.5%) patients recommended multimodal therapy after being thought to warrant only single modality therapy prior to MTB discussion.
+Only two patients in the study (0.6%) had a pre-MTB management plan that included clinical trial enrollment, but neither patient was ultimately recommended clinic trial following